avapolzin/spike/example_notebooks/README.md

 In my experience, this works for notebooks instantiated from the command line or an IDE, but does not consistently work with, e.g., the JupyterLab application.
 See also [this discussion](https://stackoverflow.com/questions/37890898/how-to-set-env-variable-in-jupyter-notebook) for other ways to set up environment variables with Jupyter kernels.

-One alternative that discussion raises, is to use `os` to set environment variables before importing `spike` as follows:
+One alternative that discussion raises is to use `os` to set environment variables before importing `spike` as follows:

 ```python
 import os